pnp/sp-formatter/vscode-extension/README.md

 - full CSS styles intellisense with documentation and values based on CSS standards

 > IMPORTANT!
 > To make additional intellisense to work, you should remove default `$schema` property from your JSON formatting file.
-If you still need it and at the same time want to leverage additional intellisense, you can setup a custom gulp task, which generates files with `$schema` proeprty, like in this [sample gist](https://gist.github.com/s-KaiNet/caa55846ae06475df3e43c28e1531784)
+If you still need it and at the same time want to leverage additional intellisense, you can setup a custom gulp task, which generates files with `$schema` property, like in this [sample gist](https://gist.github.com/s-KaiNet/caa55846ae06475df3e43c28e1531784)

 ## Development